 As for Trump’s WALL, do you really think this is going to solve the problem of illegal immigration in the USA?

 According to Jeffrey Passel at the Pew Research Center, it’s likely that more than 40 percent of unauthorized immigrants in the US are visa over-stayers.
 Most of these people entered the USA through a major airport, so building a border wall would have not prevented their entry into the country.
 So, besides the estimated $20 billion in US taxpayer funds that could be applied to solving real American problems, the wall will not do what Trump or his supporters say it will do.
 Imagine using those funds to improve crumbling infrastructure, beefing up law enforcement, making our educational system a top priority, fully supporting our veterans who return from war zones or providing mental health care to broken individuals before they become mass shooters.
 Take your pick, there are SO many needs that are going unfunded and could use an infusion of $20 billion.

-I remember traveling over land between Jordan on my way into Israel and I gasped when I saw the border wall that country built through the occupied West Bank.
+I remember traveling over land between Jordan on my way into Israel and I gasped when I saw the border wall the Israeli Government built through the occupied West Bank.
 I remember wondering to myself at the time if the money spent constructing such a monstrosity couldn’t have been put to a better use.
 But, building walls is all about shutting out the world’s problems rather than using our human intelligence and communication skills to resolve issues in a way that would benefit us all.
 Why have we allowed selfishness and division to dominate our natural human tendencies to peacefully work together and resolve disputes?

 As for the USA being ‘overpopulated’, have you ever driven across your vast country–you know, from sea to shining sea?
 There’s a LOT of open space available, plus US farmers have always been pretty good at creating a surplus of food that’s mostly exported.